HarshChawla2511/Placement-Prediction/README.md

-Campus Placement Prediction is a ML project.
+Campus Placement Prediction is a ML model.

 It predicts if a student will be placed based on its data like SSC-Percentage,	HSC_Percentage, Professional Degree,	Work Experience, Specialization	etc.